trinv1/computational_theory/README.md

 # Computational Theory

 ## Introduction
 This project covers the computational concepts that support the [Secure Hash Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf), in particular the SHA-256 hashing algorithm.
-This notebook aims to explore the various computational and mathematical operations that are involved in cryptographic systems.
+This notebook explores the computational and mathematical operations behind cryptographic hashing.
 Each problem focuses on a different stage of the SHA-256 process, from bitwise operations to generating constants and performing hashing computations.

 ## Requirements
 This project requires the following Python packages:<br>
 * **numpy**<br>
+* **math**

 ### To install these dependencies:
 **pip install -r requirements.txt**